Nemophi/react-keep-alive/README.md

 ### `unCache & unCacheAll`
-`unCache` will uninstall the keepAliveComponent by the name of keepAliveComponent,or you can use unCacheAll,it will uninstall all the keepAliveComponent.
+`unCache` will uninstall the keepAliveComponent by the name of keepAliveComponent,or you can use `unCacheAll`,it will uninstall all the keepAliveComponent.

 #### Example
 ```JavaScript